Paolo Buonvino: Life and career

 Buonvino was born on 29 March 1968 in Scordia, a comune in Sicily, Italy.
 He earned his Piano Bachelor-Degree from the Conservatorio Francesco Cilea in Reggio Calabria and a Master-Degree in Music Disciplines from the University of Bologna.
-At the beginning of his career, the composer found a mentor in Franco "Il Maestro" Battiato, who encouraged him to write music for film and television.

 In the late 1990s, he began to compose film scores and in 1999 he won the Cam/Rota Prize.

 In 2008 he won a David di Donatello for best score and a Nastro d'Argento in the same category for the film Quiet Chaos.

 In 2009 he won a second Nastro d'Argento for the score of the film Italians.

-It is in 1997 when the big occasion comes along, with the composition of the score for the eighth season of the massive TV hit, La piovra 8 (The Octopus), exported to over 80 countries in its nearly 20-year run and broadcast in the U.S. on MHz Networks.
-The previous seasons were scored by the one and only Maestro Ennio Morricone, with whom Paolo Buonvino had the chance to later develop a friendship and fruitful artistic exchange.

-After that ground-breaking exploit, the musician started a long-lasting collaboration with world-known Italian Film Director Gabriele Muccino, who made a name for himself in the Gotha of Hollywood's filmmakers with movies like The Pursuit of Happyness (2006) starring Will Smith and Seven Pounds (2018), again starring Will Smith alongside Rosario Dawson, Woody Harrelson, and Barry Pepper.
+After that ground-breaking exploit, the musician started collaboration with Italian Film Director Gabriele Muccino, known for The Pursuit of Happyness (2006) starring Will Smith and Seven Pounds (2018), again starring Will Smith alongside Rosario Dawson, Woody Harrelson, and Barry Pepper.

-For Muccino, Paolo Buonvino wrote the scores for some of the movies that would not only become colossal hits at the Italian box-office but generational phenomena, considered modern classics: Ecco fatto (1998); Come te nessuno mai (But forever in My Mind) (1999), L’ultimo bacio (The Last Kiss) (2001); Ricordati di me (Remember Me, My Love) (2003); Baciami ancora (Kiss Me Again) (2010); and the American production of Fathers & Daughters (2015), starring Russell Crowe, Amanda Seyfried, Kylie Rogers alongside Jane Fonda and Octavia Spencer.
+For Muccino, Paolo Buonvino wrote the scores for some of the movies that would not only become colossal hits at the Italian box-office but generational phenomena, considered modern classics: Ecco fatto (1998); Come te nessuno mai (But forever in My Mind) (1999), L'ultimo bacio (The Last Kiss) (2001); Ricordati di me (Remember Me, My Love) (2003); Baciami ancora (Kiss Me Again) (2010); and the American production of Fathers & Daughters (2015), starring Russell Crowe, Amanda Seyfried, Kylie Rogers alongside Jane Fonda and Octavia Spencer.